foambubble/foam/docs/local-deploy.md

 Recipe for building your GitHub Pages site locally to preview and test changes to your site.

-! **Disclaimer**: This Recipe is more suited for "tech savy" foam users since it requires the usage of the command line.
+! **Disclaimer**: This Recipe is more suited for "tech-savvy" foam users since it requires the usage of the command line.

 # Prerequisites
 - Install [Jekyll](https://jekyllrb.com/docs/installation/)